 The Economist also does not shy away from using soccer as a metaphor for China writ large:

-So whatever ails Chinese football, it is not a lack of passion from the country’s leaders.
+Whatever ails Chinese football, it is not a lack of passion from the country’s leaders.
 If anything, the opposite may be the problem.
-China’s Party-controlled, top-down approach to sport has yielded some magnificent results in individual sports, helping China win more Olympic gold medals in Beijing in 2008 than any other country.
+China’s Party-controlled, top-down approach to sport has yielded magnificent results in individual sports, helping China win more Olympic gold medals in Beijing in 2008 than any other country.
 But this “Soviet model” has proven catastrophically unsuitable for assembling a team of 11 football players, much less a nation of them.